jb5k/way_of_stock/NodeJS.md

     $ nodenv install 6.10.3

-## Using Node Package Manager

-[NPM] (from https://npmjs.org/) or the Node Package Manager is the standard mechanism for installing tools and libraries in the Node ecosystem.
-Node packages can either be installed globally or locally to the project.
-As all of our projects use a limited subset of tools we tend to install globally which means passing the `-g` flag to `npm`.
+## Yarn

+[NPM](https://npmjs.org/) or the _N_ode _P_ackage _M_anager, is the base package management tool
+included within the Node installation.
+However we have decided to use [Yarn](https://yarnpkg.com/en/) as it is faster and has more deterministic behaviour but still uses the repositories and package formats, and local filesystem layout as NPM.
+Yarn has roughly equivalent behaviour to Bundler in the ruby ecosystem (and also has authors in common).
+It is also the tool promoted by Facebook and Google (as well as many other companies with a focus on speed and reliability).

+### Installing Yarn

+The documentation for installing yarn is reasonably comprehensive.
+See the [documentation](https://yarnpkg.com/en/docs/install) for full details.
+However the notes below should be sufficient to get started.

+#### OSX Instructions

+Under OSX with [Homebrew](Homebrew.md) installed you can install via;

+    $ brew update
+    $ brew install yarn

+#### Linux Instructions

+Under Linux you need to run;

+    $ curl -sS https://dl.yarnpkg.com/debian/pubkey.gpg | sudo apt-key add -
+    $ echo "deb https://dl.yarnpkg.com/debian/ stable main" | sudo tee /etc/apt/sources.list.d/yarn.list
+    $ sudo apt-get update && sudo apt-get install yarn

+### Using Yarn

+Yarn packages can either be installed globally or locally to the project.
+Installing it globally is done for several of out projects as it avoids the need to define define node specific metadata (i.e. `package.json`, `yarn.lock` and `node_modules/*`) in the project.
+This may change as we start to improve the way we work with node.
+However if you have to add a tool globally you need to run `nodenv rehash` to ensure that `nodenv` links the bin into the list of shims made available on the shell.

 An example of how to install Less.js a CSS preprocessor that we have used is:

-    $ sudo npm install -g less
+    $ yarn global add less
-    $ sudo npm install -g less-plugin-clean-css
+    $ yarn global add less-plugin-clean-css
     $ nodenv rehash

+For a list of other very useful commands see the [usage](https://yarnpkg.com/en/docs/usage) documentation and if you already know node see the [migrating from node](https://yarnpkg.com/lang/en/docs/migrating-from-npm/) documentation.